repat/php-rss-writer/README.md

 The build status of the current master branch is tracked by Travis CI: [![Build Status](https://secure.travis-ci.org/suin/php-rss-writer.png?branch=master)](http://travis-ci.org/suin/php-rss-writer)

-*modification by repat*: I wanted to be able to add a `itunes:image` to the channel(and later every podcast episode) but unfortunately it somehow cuts at the colon and only `image` is printed out.
-It works for normal RSS Clients like the one built-in Firefox but e.g. not in my Podcatcher.
+*modification by repat*: It's now possible to add an `itunes:image` to the channel for podcasts.

 Implementation: